I have a confession to make…

 You don’t need to DO more.
 HAVE more.
 Or BE more.

-And you sure as heck don’t need to fix yourself.
+And you sure as heck don’t need to fix or improve yourself.

 No matter what.